Thaval/SudokuSen/Docs/Presentation/Presentation_0_0_1.md

-# 🧩 MySudoku v0.0.1 – User Guide
+# 🧩 SudokuSen v0.0.1 – User Guide

 **A modern Sudoku game for Desktop – built with Godot 4 & C#**

-MySudoku offers an elegant, beginner-friendly Sudoku experience with multiple difficulty levels, intelligent hints that teach you solving techniques, and comprehensive statistics to track your progress.
-Whether you're a complete beginner or a seasoned puzzle solver, MySudoku adapts to your skill level.
+SudokuSen offers an elegant, beginner-friendly Sudoku experience with multiple difficulty levels, intelligent hints that teach you solving techniques, and comprehensive statistics to track your progress.
+Whether you're a complete beginner or a seasoned puzzle solver, SudokuSen adapts to your skill level.

 > **Release:** December 29, 2025